Sober for October Youth Wellness Champion Story: “I am still sacred, you are still sacred, our communities are still sacred”

 wellness-champion-naneek.jpg

 Naneek Naytowhow is from the Cowessess First Nations and Sturgeon Lake in Saskatoon, Saskatchewan.
-She is a two-spirit urban Indigenous harm reduction worker, cultural facilitator and community member in the Downtown Eastside in Hastings, in so-called Vancouver.
-She is a daughter, aunty, sister, and a friend to many and this is her story of harm reduction, resilience, and community care.
+She is a two-spirit urban Indigenous harm-reduction worker, cultural facilitator and community member in the Downtown Eastside in Hastings, in so-called Vancouver.
+She is a daughter, auntie, sister, and a friend to many and this is her story of harm reduction, resilience, and community care.

 Like many First Nations youth, my childhood was not easy.
-My family experienced the full impacts of colonial violence and residential schools through poverty, substance use, sex work and incarceration.
-I experienced the child welfare system and was in and out of foster care growing up and my dad was in and out of prison.
-Despite these challenges that many of us know too well, we had a saying in my family of six kids and that was “we may be poor, but we are rich in love".
+My family experienced the full impacts of colonial violence including residential schools through poverty, substance use, sex work and incarceration.
+I experienced the child welfare system and was in and out of foster care growing up.
+My dad was in and out of prison.
+Despite these challenges that many of us know too well, we had a saying in my family of six kids: “We may be poor, but we are rich in love".

-I have always been connected to my culture and from a very young age I have participated in ceremony as a sun dancer.
+I have always been connected to my culture.
+From a very young age I have participated in ceremony as a sun dancer.
 My dad and Grandpa introduced me to ceremony when I was a little girl.
 Even though my dad used substances, he still showed me how to pray and smudge; he taught me about the sacredness of medicines like tobacco, sage, cedar, and sweet grass and brought me to sweat lodges, pipe ceremonies, drumming, singing and taught me protocol.
-These teachings and this time with my dad have stuck with me my whole life, because even though I was in my substance use like my dad, I knew that I was still sacred, I knew that my ancestors still loved me and even though I was using I knew that I deserved to heal and deserved ceremony.
+These teachings and this time with my dad have stuck with me my whole life, because even though I was using substances like my dad, I knew that I was still sacred.
+I knew that my ancestors still loved me and even though I was using I knew that I deserved to heal and deserved ceremony.
 It's in our blood, it's our inherent right.

 This sacred connection to culture was extremely important to me, especially as I experienced continued trauma and loss.
-When I was 18, my dad and brother both overdosed in the same year, this left a huge hole in my life, and I didn't have the tools to cope in a healthy way.
-I fell very heavily into drugs and alcohol and was a very hard time in my life.
+When I was 18, my dad and brother both overdosed in the same year.
+This left a huge hole in my life, and I didn't have the tools to cope in a healthy way.
+I fell very heavily into drugs and alcohol and it was a very hard time in my life.

-Having been involved in ceremony for such a long time, knowing how to fire keep, use sacred medicine and to be included in community, really has helped me to be the strong person I am today.
+Having been involved in ceremony for such a long time, knowing how to fire keep, use sacred medicine and to be included in community really has helped me to be the strong person I am today.
 As I continue this journey, there are many learned behaviors I need to unlearn.
-The coping mechanisms that I have used in the past have got to me where I am right now.
+The coping mechanisms that I have used in the past have got me to where I am right now.
 However, this way of coping and being does not serve me anymore.
 What does serve and support me is accessing mental health care, doctors, ceremony, healing circles, attending Alcoholics Anonymous/Narcotics Anonymous and “well-briety" meetings.
-Being with community and others that are going through or have experience similar trauma is an important part of the journey, we are not alone.
+Being with community and others that are going through or have experienced similar trauma is an important part of the journey.
+We are not alone.

-I want others to know and remember that the things we have done or the actions we have taken because of our substance use doesn't define us.
+I want others to know and remember that the things we have done or the actions we have taken because of our substance use do not define us.
 Those actions were done out of character.
-Those who use substances, or those that are supporting loved ones on this journey, we must remember to not add additional shame or guilt.
+Those who use substances, or those who are supporting loved ones on this journey, must remember to not add additional shame or guilt.
 You deserve your community, and you matter.
 I am not in that place anymore and it won't last forever – the despair doesn't last forever, and neither will it for you.

 Hiy hiy, all my relations.